AppAgg-com/AppAgg/README.md

 # <a href="https://appagg.com">Application<br>Aggregator</a>
 Apps, Games, Discounts %, Developers, Users, RSS, Search, Lists, Reviews, Videos, Points.

-## All apps and games in one place
+## Explore More, Discover New
-* More than 2,500,000 apps and games.
+* More than 3,000,000 apps and games.
 * More than 1,000,000 developers.
 * Our free site keeps you up to date on the newest and top sales.
 * You can easily search for any apps, games or developers.